 What is WISDM?

-The Women in Innovation and STEM Database at MIT (WISDM) is in an initiative aimed at promoting the visibility of women within the MIT community.
+The Women in Innovation and STEM Database at MIT (WISDM) is in an initiative I founded to promote the visibility of women within the MIT community.
 The goal of WISDM is to provide a curated searchable online database of MIT women in STEM, making it easier to find talented and diverse speakers for conference talks, panels, news stories, outreach events, podcasts, YouTube videos, and beyond.
-WISDM includes women pursuing or holding graduate degrees including faculty, postdocs, research staff, and graduate students from all STEM fields.
+WISDM includes women pursuing or holding graduate degrees including postdocs, research staff, and graduate students from all STEM fields.
 In addition to including each listed speaker’s name, headshot, educational background, and current job title, the database includes information on their areas of technical expertise (nanotechnology, cancer therapy, 3D printing, etc.) and non-technical expertise (science policy, entrepreneurship, outreach, etc.).
 Speakers also have the opportunity to link to a personal website with more information about themselves, as well as their contact information.
 Though the database is freely available to the public, all women listed in WISDM must have an active MIT email address to sign up, ensuring the integrity of their academic credentials.